rightjs/rightjs-docs/docs/en/docs/dom/form.md

 # Form

-RightJS inherits forms from the common {Element} unit, which means you can do everything the same that you can do with any other element in the system, plus there are several additional features that might make the work with forms much easier.
+RightJS inherits forms from the common {Element} unit, which means you can do everything you can do with any other element plus several additional features which ease working with forms a lot.

 ## Ajax handling

-To submit your form via an {Xhr} request you simply need to call the {#send}
+To submit your form via an {Xhr} request just call the {#send} method.
-method.

     $('some-form').send();

-This will handle everything automatically, grab the request method, url, options, etc. And, if your form contains files to upload, it will be nicely handled by an iframed request in just the same way.
+This will handle everything automatically, grab the request method, URL, options and so on.
+If your form contains files to upload, it will be nicely handled by an iframed request in just the same way.
 You don't need to worry about anything.

-You can also mark the form as a remote one and then, when it gets submitted the form will go via a {Xhr} request automatically.
+You can also mark the form as a remote one.
+When it gets submitted the form will go via a {Xhr} request automatically.

     $('some-form').remotize();

-And you can specify any standard {Xhr} options too.
+You can specify any standard {Xhr} options as well.

     $('some-form').send({
       onSuccess: function(r) {